kulbhushanchand/kulbhushanchand/README.md

 </p>
 -->

-I am a PhD student at the [National Institute of Technology Jalandhar](https://www.nitj.ac.in/).
+I am a Post Doctoral Fellow at [Technology Innovation Hub](https://www.iitmandi.ac.in/TIH-HCI/about_ihub.php) at Indian Institute of Technology Mandi.
 My research interests lie in biofeedback systems, using video games for biofeedback, and gamification.
 I use Open Source Technologies for most of my projects.
 You can know more about me at my [website](https://kulbhushanchand.github.io/)

 ## 📕 Latest Blog Posts